Gettimelam: Casting

 Most of the cast members—such as Sibbu Suryan, Viraat, Soundarya Reddy, Chaya Singh, Sillilalli Anand, Ashwini R. Murthy, Royal Swathi, Master Dushyanth Chakravarthi and Baby Dhriti Shettar—all of whom are natives of Karnataka, were chosen to act.
-Chaya Singh, Sillilalli Anand, Royal Swathi and Master Dushyanth Chakravarthi were currently acting in Amruthadhare, were selected to portray the respective roles in this series to avoid the call sheet date issues for both the series.
+Chaya Singh, Sillilalli Anand, Royal Swathi and Master Dushyanth Chakravarthi are currently acting in Amruthadhare, were selected to portray the respective roles in this series to avoid the call sheet date issues for both the series.
 After Meenakshi Ponnunga, Soundarya Reddy made a comeback through this series as "Anjali".
 Sun TV stars Sibbu Suryan and Viraat also re-entered television with this series after a long break.
 Shreekumar replaced Sibbu Suryan in the role of Vetrivel from episode 221.
 Ponvannan, Praveena and P. R. Varalakshmi joins the cast to play the prominent roles.
 Cherika (Ashwini) R. Murthy is right now working in Lakshmi Nivasa as a character Chelvi, was chosen by the team to reprise the same role, renamed "Revathy" in the series, opposite Sillilalli Anand.

+In February 2026, actor Madhan Pandian was cast as Sathiya.